geomoose/geomoose-website/source/rfc/rfc-8.rst

 Attribute Editing
 ^^^^^^^^^^^^^^^^^

-Attributes can be edited using the same dialog roughed-in for the Sketches attributes.
+Attributes can be edited using the same dialog currently used for the Sketches attributes.

 Geometry editing